chrismainey/Regression_Modelling_NHSR/README.md

 # NHS-R Community Conference Workshops 2019 <a href='https://nhsrcommunity.com/'><img src='man/figures/logo.png' align="right" height="80" /></a>

-This repository holds the content for the workshop session for the NHS-R Community conference, 4th & 5th Novemebr 2019.
+This repository holds the content for the workshop session for the NHS-R Community conference, 4th & 5th November 2019.

 <br>